SummaryRead the full fact sheet

 - Pay extra attention to – wash your hands thoroughly and frequently, cough into your elbow, try to avoid touching your face, and maintain physical distance from others.

-Starting and using nicotine replacement therapy and other stop-smoking medications
+Starting and using stop-smoking medications

-Difference between nicotine withdrawal and coronavirus (COVID-19) symptoms
+Difference between nicotine withdrawal and COVID-19 symptoms

 Less common symptoms of nicotine withdrawal might include a cough and sore throat, which are usually temporary.